MurphyPone/murphypone.github.io/src/content/game-theory-1.md

 \end{aligned}
 $$

-which matches the same set of equations manually constructed with lagrange multipliers.
+which matches the same set of equations manually constructed with Lagrange multipliers.
 Therefore, it can be applied to any problem of the form

 $$
 \begin{aligned}